pulkitmaloo/Image-Captioning/README.md

                         Length Normalization
   -a ALPHA, --alpha ALPHA
-                        Alpha for length normalization
+                        Alpha for length normalization -m MODEL, --model MODEL
+                        Model to use as CNN
 ```

 ### Step 7: Calculate bleu scores for models `VGG16`, `VGG19`, and `ResNet50`